Tzum: Church

-The Dutch Reformed church has a 12th century nave with a 14th century choir.
-The tower burnt down in 1547, and also the church was severely damaged.
+The Protestant church, the St. John's Church, has a 12th-century nave with a 14th-century choir.
+The tower burnt down in 1547, which damaged the church severely.
 A new tower was built between 1548 and 1549 which took - according to legend - exactly 12 months, 12 days and 12 hours.
 The tower measures 72 m and was the tallest church tower in Friesland until the construction of the Saint Boniface church in Leeuwarden.